List of Greek football transfers summer 2009

 This is a list of Greek football transfers for the 2009–10 summer transfer window by club.
-Only transfers of the 2009–10 Superleague Greece clubs are included.
+Only transfers of the 2009–10 Super League Greece clubs are included.

 The summer transfer window opened on 1 June 2009, although a few transfers took place prior to that date.
 The window closed at midnight on 31 August 2009.
 Players without a club may join one at any time, either during or in between transfer windows.